th2-net/th2-rpt-data-provider/README.md

 - `searchDirection` - `next`/`previous` - Sets the lookup direction.
 Can be used for pagination.
 Defaults to `next`.
 - `resultCountLimit` - number - Sets the maximum amount of events to return.
 Defaults to `100`.
 - `endTimestamp` - number, unix timestamp in milliseconds - Sets the timestamp to which the search will be performed, starting with `startTimestamp`.
 When `searchDirection` is `previous`, `endTimestamp` must be less then `startTimestamp`.
 Defaults to `null` (the search is carried out endlessly into the past or the future).
+- `resumeFromId` - text, last event id.
+In order to continue the execution of an interrupted sse request, you need to send exactly the same request with an indication of the element ID, from which to resume data transfer.
+Defaults to `null`.

 - `FILTERS`:
 - `attachedMessageId` - Filters the events that are linked to the specified message id.
 Parameters: `values` - text, `negative` - boolean.
 If `true`, will match events that do not match those specified attached message id.
 If `false`, will match the events by their attached message id.
 Defaults to `false`.